Club Satan: The Witches Sabbath: Production

 Club Satan: The Witches Sabbath was produced by brothers Matt and Mark Zane for Extreme Associates.
-The Zane Brothers' cousin, Rob Black, was the owner of Extreme Associates and, according to writer and director Shane Bugbee, the only pornographer who would listen to Bugbee's pitch for Club Satan.
+The Zane Brothers' cousin, Rob Black, was the owner of Extreme Associates and, according to director Shane Bugbee, the only pornographer who would listen to Bugbee's pitch for Club Satan.
 On working with Extreme Associates, Bugbee noted, "As far as creativity went, it was really freeing over there.
 It was very nice."
 According to Matt, Bugbee's goal for the film was not to disgust viewers with repulsive acts but to destroy "the psychological and emotional taboos that society has set forth and engrained with endless social programming."
 Matt further stated, "This is not porn for mere entertainment, this has a philosophy within it."
 Bugbee's inspirations for the film included the Marquis de Sade and the Nancy Friday book Men in Love, Men's Sexual Fantasies: The Triumph of Love Over Rage.

 Joel Jet was the still photographer for Club Satan and allegedly stormed off the set in disgust due to being uncomfortable with the film "crossing the line" between pornography and religion, an incident corroborated by actor Rick Masters.
 The film's editing and post-production were handled by Hart D. Fisher of Crime Pays, Inc., allegedly after Extreme Associates' in-house editor "wouldn't touch it."

 Club Satan was the film debut of the black metal band Dark Funeral, who contributed their song "King Antichrist" to the soundtrack of Club Satan.
 The band's scenes were shot both before and during a performance that they held at the Key Club in Hollywood, Los Angeles, on January 21, 2007.
 During the show, the band subjected Paris Gables, the star of Club Satan, to a mock human sacrifice in the name of Satan.
 On the band's inclusion in the film, Bugbee stated, "Their music sets a serious vibe... it has power and an almost supernatural energy; an energy that has emotions and inspires action."